sanity-io/sanity-plugin-scheduled-publishing/README.md

 Schedule your content for future publication and organise upcoming releases – no custom tasks or serverless functions required!

-> This plugin uses Sanity's [Scheduling API][scheduling-api] which is available to customers on Team or higher plans.
+> This plugin uses Sanity's [Scheduling API][scheduling-api] which is available to customers on [Growth or higher plans][pricing].
 Please visit our [Scheduled Publishing][scheduled-publishing] blog post for more information.

 ![Scheduled Publishing tool view](https://user-images.githubusercontent.com/209129/159557062-6d3ea6d7-941e-472a-a7d4-7e229bf81780.png)